Bunk-Mate/Mobile-App/README.md

 ---

 With Bunk Mate, you can manage your attendance smartly and take those well-deserved breaks without the stress!
 Enjoy your college life to the fullest!

+## Support Us

+If you find the Bunk Mate app helpful, please consider starring our repository on GitHub!
+Your support helps us improve the app and reach more users.

+### How to Star the Repository

+1. Visit our GitHub repository: [Bunk Mate on GitHub](https://github.com/Bunk-Mate/Mobile-App).
+2. Click the **Star** button at the top right of the page.

+Your star not only shows your appreciation but also helps others discover the app.
+Thank you for your support!

+---